tkdblake93/odin-recipes/README.md

   Chrome inspector.

-- I used the Google search engine to figure out how to accompanied what I did on this project, especially when I was manipulating DOM elements with JavaScript and dynamically applying them to CSS property values.
+- I used the Google search engine to figure out how to accomplish what I did on this project, especially when I was manipulating DOM elements with JavaScript and dynamically applying them to CSS property values.